Appalalala/SC1015-Mini-Project/README.md

    Although this model had higher accuracy,we realized that the False Negative Rate is too undesirable as it classifies everything as having no Heart Attack Risk.

    ### Best Random Forest Iteration

-   Our final model for Random Forest Machine Learning, we decided to adjust and correct the data imbalance when building the model.
+   For our final model for Random Forest Machine Learning, we decided to adjust and balance the data when building the model.

    <img src="https://github.com/harikrishnan-vinod/SC1015-Mini-Project/assets/160342282/82f54208-15d4-4e0a-8a57-a6db36f08629" width="600">